lab1092/blender-manual_ja/manual/lighting/lamps/spot/raytraced_shadows.rst

    Shadow panel

-The :guilabel:`Spot` light source can only cast raytraced shadows.
+The *Spot* light source can only cast raytraced shadows.
 It shares with other lamp types the same common shadowing options, described in :doc:`Shadows Properties </lighting/shadows/properties>`.